Saturday, December 31, 2022

 Right As It Gets

-and yet to confront them was to suffer,
+and yet to confront them is to suffer,

-the verbal mindlock, one hell of a wall,
+their hateful mindlock, one hell of a verbal wall?

 through the very darkness they spread.